+4.2.2.
+Natural images

-4.2.2 Natural images: The experiment is repeated considering real-life images.
-Fig. 7 shows an example containing one circular shape among others.
+The experiment is repeated considering real-life images.
+Figure 7 shows an example containing one circular shape among others.

-4.3 Multiple circle detection
+4.3.
+Multiple circle detection

 The LA circle detector is also capable of detecting several circles embedded into images.
-The approach is applied over the edge-only image until the first circle is detected, that is, the C{optimal} circle holding the maximum probability value is located.
+The approach is applied over the edge-only image until the first circle is detected, i.e. the $C{optimal}$ circle holding the maximum probability value is located.
 That shape is thus masked (i.e. eliminated) on the primary edge-only image.
 Then, the LA circle detector operates again over the modified image.
-The procedure is repeated until the $\beta(\bullet)$ value reaches a minimum predefined threshold $M{\rm th}$ (typically 0.1).
-Finally, a validation over all detected circles is performed by analysing continuity of the detected circumference segments as proposed in [27].
-If none of the detected shapes satisfies the $M{\rm th}$ criterion, the system simply replies a negative response such as: 'no circle detected'.
+The procedure is repeated until the $\beta(\square)$ value reaches a minimum predefined threshold $M{th}$ (typically 0.1).
+Finally, a validation over all detected circles is performed by analyzing continuity of the detected circumference segments as proposed in [27].
+If none of the detected shapes satisfies the $M{th}$ criterion, the system simply reply a negative response such as: "no circle detected".